 First attempt at using a rangefinder for street photography - Fuji X-Pro2

-Most street photography is absolutely garbage.
+Most street photography is absolute garbage.
 Far too often, the bulk of street photography shots are boring, un-engaging, creepy, intrusive, and utterly voyeuristic trash.
 Not to mention cliche’ — “oh look, a wrinkled homeless person” - YAWN!
 Also, the photos are usually black and white, with the clarity slider cranked to the max.

 Once in a blue moon however, someone does something unique and worthwhile with regards to street photography.
 One such positive example is Humans Of New York (Google HONY).